influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/guides/calculate_percentages.md

         braeburn: r.braeburn / r.total_weight * 100.0 ,}))
 ```

-## Calculate the aggregate percentage per variety
+## Calculate the average percentage of total weight per variety each hour

-Use the following query to calculate the average percentage of the total weight each variety accounts for per hour.
+With the apple stand data from the prior example, use the following query to calculate the average percentage of the total weight each variety accounts for per hour.

 ```js
 from(bucket:"apple_stand/autogen")